chmduquesne/dotfiles/README.md

 ```bash
 make install
 ```
-will create a symbolic link `~/.file -> file` for every file of this repository.
+will create a symbolic link `~/.file -> /absolute/path/to/file` for every file at the root of this repository.

 ```bash